sergueik/SWET/README.md

   private WebElement element;
 {% endif -%}
 ```
-Any language/framework can be supported.
+Any language syntax can be supported.
 The comment
 ```java
 {#
 template: Name of the Template
 #}
 ```
-is reserved for the name of the template, when tester is allowed to provide the path to template during session configuration -  every teplate file `template.twig` will be found and added to the formatter selection
+is reserved for the name of the template, when creator is allowed to provide the path to template during session configuration -  every teplate file `template.twig` will be found and added to the formatter selection
 (one may need to reopen the configuration dialog to actually see the new templates).
 For the example above it will be shown as

 ![Ubuntu Example](https://github.com/sergueik/SWET/blob/master/screenshots/config_browse.png)